W3nat0/Movie-App-React-Tailwindcss-javaScript/README.md

 ## Show Project

-To see the project in action, you can view it here: [Your Project URL](http://your-project-url.com)
+To see the project in action, you can view it [here:](https://github.com/W3nat0/Movie-App-React-Tailwindcss-javaScript.git)

 ## Running the Project